Sylar963/Aladhi-toolz/research_notebooks/Options tools/README.md

 - Start with the recommendation - it's designed to be simple
 - Focus on the "cost per day" number - is it worth paying that much?
 - When in doubt, ask yourself: "Would I enter this trade fresh at these prices?"

-## Pro Tips

-1. **Don't roll just because you can** - Sometimes taking a loss is the smart move
-2. **Watch the calendar** - Rolling on expiration day is usually expensive
-3. **Consider the big picture** - Are you rolling because of analysis or emotions?
-4. **Keep track** - Use this tool to build a database of your roll decisions
-5. **Paper trade first** - Practice with fake money if you're new to rolling

-## A Friendly Warning

 This tool gives you math, not magic.
 It can't predict the future or guarantee profits.
 Always:
 - Do your own research